ppfeister/sylva/.github/README.md

 <a href="https://codeclimate.com/github/ppfeister/sylva/test_coverage"><img src="https://api.codeclimate.com/v1/badges/4884eb85ac21a8426edc/test_coverage" /></a>

-Note that Sylva is undergoing rapid development and documentation may be quickly obseleted and/or incomplete.
+Note that Sylva is undergoing rapid development and documentation may be quickly obsoleted and/or incomplete.
 </p>

 ## Summary